containerize-com/Products/en/blogging/hugo/_index.md

 description: Hugo is the world’s fastest open source static site generator and blogging platform.
 It’s written in Go (aka Golang) which is popular for its speed.
 singlepageh1title: World’s Most Popular Open Source Static Site Generator
 singlepageh2title: A fast and flexible static site generator.
 Hugo is great for content-driven websites, because it is completely dependency-free and is easy to get going.
-Shortdescriptionlistingpage: A fast and flexible static site generator.
-Hugo is great for content-driven websites, because it is completely dependency-free and is easy to get going.
+Shortdescriptionlistingpage: Hugo allows you to output your content in multiple formats, including JSON or AMP, and makes it easy to create your own.
+It supports unlimited content types, taxonomies, menus, dynamic API-driven content, and more, all without plugins.
 linktitle: Hugo
 Imagetext:  Free Blogging Platform
 draft: false